Chicken Giambotta Recipe – One-Pan Comfort

 Instructions

-- Prepare the vegetables: chop the garlic, slice the onion and bell peppers.
-Cut the potatoes into chunks, chop the basil and measure the white wine.
+- Chop the garlic, slice the onion and bell peppers.
+Cut the potatoes into 1/2-inch chunks.
+Chop the basil and measure the wine (or broth).

-- Add the boneless chicken breasts to the skillet and cook them until they become golden on the bottom. flip them over and add the garlic.
-Cook until the chicken becomes golden on the other side.
+- Add the chicken to the skillet and cook until golden on the bottom.
+Flip, add the garlic, and cook until the other side is golden.

-- Add the chicken and sausage back to the skillet and pour in ¼ of the wine or broth and cook until most of the liquid evaporates.
-Remove the meat from the skillet and set it aside.
+- Return chicken and sausage to the skillet.
+Pour in about 1/4 of the wine (or broth) and cook until most of it evaporates.
+Transfer the meat mixture to a plate.

-- Add one tablespoon of olive oil to the skillet and cook the potatoes until they are soft on the inside and slightly crispy on the outside (about 15 to 20 minutes)
+- Add 1 tablespoon olive oil to the skillet.
+Add potatoes and cook until tender inside and lightly crisp outside, about 15 to 20 minutes.

 - Add the peppers and onions to the potatoes and cook them for 5 minutes.

-- Add the chicken and sausage mixture back to the skillet with the potatoes and peppers, stir in the remaining wine or broth reduce the heat to low and simmer for 15 minutes longer.
+- Return chicken and sausage to the skillet.
+Stir in the remaining wine (or broth), reduce heat to low, and simmer 15 minutes.

 - Turn the heat off, remove the bay leaf – stir in the fresh basil and serve.